VANITY, SUBSIDY, AND HYBRID PUBLISHERS

 – Refusal to provide a firm price.
 The exact amount you are expected to pay should be stated at the outset (and included in the contract), including any extras such as warehousing or marketing.
 Don’t deal with a publisher that is vague about money–for instance, a publisher that tells you that the final price can’t be quoted until the books are printed (in which case you might wind up paying a substantial “differential”), or that warehousing will be charged “at the publisher’s discretion” (in which case you could be hit with enormous additional fees).

 – Pressure.
-A disreputable vanity/subsidy publisher wants to hook you quick, before you change your mind.
+A disreputable vanity publisher wants to hook you quick, before you change your mind.
 Beware, therefore, if a publisher tells you that its offer is “limited time only,” or that (unexplained) circumstances require you to “act immediately.”
-Like the permanent going-out-of-business sale, this is just another marketing ploy.
+Like the permanent going-out-of-business sale, this is just marketing.

 - E-mail Writer Beware.
 SFWA has assembled a large archive of documentation on vanity publishers that engage in questionable practices.
 Send us the names of any publisher you’d like to know about, and we’ll summarize for you any data that’s in our files.
 If we have no information, we’ll let you know that too.

-- The Bewares and Background Check area of the Absolute Write Water Cooler is an excellent place to check for information on any kind of publisher.
+- The Bewares, Recommendations, and Background Check area of the Absolute Write Water Cooler is an excellent place to check for information on any kind of publisher.
 Check the index to see if the publisher you’re interested in has already been discussed.

-- Help Note on Vanity Publishing from the UK-based Committee of Advertising Practice.
+- Vanity Publishing: cautions from the UK-based Committee of Advertising Practice.

 - Vanity Publishing–Advice and Warning is the webpage of Johnathon Clifford, a UK-based crusader against dishonest vanity publishers.
 He can be contacted directly with questions about UK vanity publishers, fraudulent and otherwise.

-- Another UK vanity, Pentland Press, collapsed in 2002, with more than 260,000 in debt and hundreds of defrauded authors.
+- A UK vanity, Pentland Press, collapsed in 2002, with more than £260,000 in debt and hundreds of defrauded authors.